If I build a fence six inches into my property, can my neighbour now use the six inches on the other side of my fence for their yard?

 Practically speaking, if your fence is six inches inside your property line, it may be difficult to stop your neighbour from crossing over the property line.
 Legally speaking, the definition of “enclosed land” includes unfenced land that is posted with signs prohibiting trespass.
 While putting up signs may be a legal solution, this would likely impact the relationship you have with your neighbour.
 You may want to talk with your neighbour to explain the facts to them, let them know what your concerns are, and try to reach a common understanding.
 For example, your neighbour may not realize you have built the fence six inches into your property line, and may be happy not to use that strip of land once they learn it is yours.

 You may find our page on fences and neighbours helpful.
-In particular, see the section on "work out problems."
+In particular, see the section on how to work out problems.